go-arrower/arrower.org/docs/why.md

 * **Every project needs boilerplate** like linters, makefile, local automation, db migrations
 * **Routine web stuff has to be puzzled together** like www router, view loading, template handling, etc.
 * **Massive time investments into repeating concerns**.
 Manual configuration setup, being busy with tech instead of features: different loggers all the time.
-* **A Go framework needs to fit the the language** Working with active record and frameworks like buffalo or beego just are not attractive and when used had quality issues
+* **A Go framework needs to fit the language** Working with active record and frameworks like buffalo or beego just are not attractive and when used had quality issues
 * **Developer experience from other languages are not available in Go** Code life reloading: backend and frontend
 * **Time of npm is ending** Don't like JS & npm in the stack
-* **Ops and Maintenance requirements have pilled up** increased expectations on dev-ops & observability (when self-hosting & managing)
+* **Ops and Maintenance requirements have piled up** increased expectations on dev-ops & observability (when self-hosting & managing)

 Not each project has the same needs and is confronted with all these problems.
 If they sound familiar to you, though, you might like Arrower.